-Usage: The EI data type is used to carry identifiers.
+Implementation Note The EI data type is used to carry identifiers.
 This guide requires that all entity identifiers be accompanied by assigning authorities.
 This allows the exchange of unique identifiers for the associated object across organizational and enterprise boundaries, enabling broad interoperability.

 In the EI data type, the Namespace ID, Universal ID and Universal ID type correspond to the HD data type identified elsewhere.
 These types, together, are commonly considered the assigning authority for the identifier.
 The Entity Identifier and Assigning Authority components, together, constitute the actual identifier.

-Example: |23456^EHR^2.16.840.1.113883.19.3.2.3^ISO|

 FN – Family Name